Lucas-C/undying-dusk/README.md

     and turn mapscript.SCRIPTS_PER_TILE & warp_portals.WARP_PORTALS_PER_MAP into properties of this class
 - VF?
 - size improvements:
+  * reduce the 1324x16 & 1598x16 states of the final fight 2 phases ?
   * 34M music/AlexandrZhelanov-ADarknessOpus.ogg
   * stats on what fights / tiles get the most rendered
+  * figure the biggest page size, en deep dive on the PDF directives it contains: can optimizations on floating precision / useless operators?
   * MARGINAL EXPECTED EFFECT: pngoptimizer / optimize tilesets : many have redundant sections, a pre-rendering pass could extract tiles from tilesets and put them in a unique PNG, with mappings for the rendering step
 - ideas for another time:
   * ajouter un journal rappelant tous les indices trouvés, à apparition unique (idée Henri)